schimar/skallel/README.md

 al.vcf_to_zarr(subsvcfPath, subszarrPath, fields='*', log=sys.stdout, overwrite=True)
 ```

-So next time, you can quickly load the data from zarr:
+So next time, you can quickly load the data from zarr, without storing the full dataset in your memory:
 ```
 subs = zarr.open_group(subszarrPath, mode='r')
 ```